jeremyworboys/Static-Asset-Builder/README.md

 - Configure for your project.
 See *Variables*

 There are two build modes:
-- `$ make`: Will compile your CSS and JS and lightly optimise images.
+- `$ make`: Will compile your CSS and JavaScript and lightly optimise images.
-- `$ make PRODUCTION=1`: Will compile and compress your CSS and JS as well as heavily optimise images.
+- `$ make PRODUCTION=1`: Will compile and compress your CSS and JavaScript as well as heavily optimise images.
 Use this when you are getting ready to deploy as it can take a while to run.

 If you have [`watch(1)`](https://github.com/visionmedia/watch) installed, you can run `watch -q make` to compile your assets as you work.

 ## Variables

-- `target-name`:   The name given to the built CSS and JS files.
+- `target-name`:   The name given to the built CSS and JavaScript files.
 (Default `app`)
 - `src-dir`:       The directory containing the source files.
 (Default `lib`)
 - `build-dir`:     The directory to build the assets into.
 (Default `build`)
 - `scripts-dir`:   The directory within the `src-dir` that contains scripts.
 (Default `scripts`)